Densely packed particle raft at vertically vibrated air-water interface

-Following this argument, an important difference can be noticed between the cavitation regime and the regular wave regime that occurs at lower frequencies.
-While we also see that particles move away from the antinodes of the standing waves in Figs.~\ref{fig:freqcomp} and~\ref{fig:phase}c-e, the wavelength is so large that particles never evacuate a full wavelength to allow a cavity with free surface waves to develop.
-As the cavitation regime occurs at higher frequencies where the supposed wavelength is smaller (with or without particles), the physics may be different.
+Following this argument, a difference can be noticed between the cavitation regime and the regular wave regime.
+While particles also move away from the antinodes of the standing waves at lower frequencies in Fig.~\ref{fig:freqcomp} and Fig.~\ref{fig:phase}c-e, the wavelengths of those waves are so large that particles never evacuate a region spanning a full wavelength to allow a cavity with at least one free-surface wave to develop.
+As cavitation occurs at higher frequencies where the supposed wavelength is smaller, the physics may be different.

 To understand the frequency dependence of the cavitation, we performed experiments using the smaller particles with $d=1.4$\,mm at various frequencies $f$.
 For each $f$, we gradually increased the vibration amplitude from the lower end until reaching the critical amplitude $A^*$, and the result in Fig.~\ref{fig:cavity_size}b shows a lower $A^*$ for higher $f$.

-Given this, we speculate that the role of the amplitude in cavitation should be to induce large local density fluctuations so that a cavity with free surface waves can nucleate.
-For $A<A^*$, the fluctuating sizes of small voids in the dense packing are still smaller than the wavelength of a free surface wave, and they do not expand.
-When $A=A^*$, it is then possible that the size of a fluctuating void exceeds the wavelength of the capillary wave, allowing the void to grow into a cavity that contains free surface waves.
-As the wavelength is shorter for higher frequency, the required amplitude is smaller, hence the observation in Fig.~\ref{fig:phase}b.
+Given this, we speculate that the role of the amplitude in cavitation should be to induce large fluctuations in the local packing density so that a cavity with free-surface waves can nucleate.
+For $A<A^*$, the sizes of the fluctuating voids in between particles in the dense packing are smaller than the wavelength of a free-surface wave, and those voids do not expand.
+When $A=A^*$, it is then possible that the size of a fluctuating void exceeds the wavelength of the free-surface wave, allowing the void to grow into a cavity that contains free-surface waves.
+As the wavelength is shorter for higher frequency, the required amplitude is smaller, hence the observation in Fig.~\ref{fig:cavity_size}b.